 Power Balance relaxation

 The power balance constraint ensures that the sum of generation and imports equals the sum of demand, including exports and transmission losses.
 The shadow price of the power balance constraint establishes the system marginal energy cost, which the market uses to determine locational marginal prices.
-This constraint is set to the maximum energy bid price (the “hard” bid cap) of $1,000/MWh in the pricing run.
-This allows for bids to clear up to the hard bid cap.
+This constraint is set to the maximum energy bid price (the “soft” bid cap of $1,000/MWh under most circumstances) in the pricing run.
+This allows for bids to clear up to the soft bid cap.
 The power balance constraint needs to be at least as high as the highest submitted energy bid price.
 Otherwise, the optimization will relax the constraint rather than clear bids priced above its value.
 The CAISO market utilizes both a scheduling and pricing run to produce awards (dispatches) and prices.
 In the scheduling run, the market optimizes all submitted bids and clears awards based on the most effective economic solution.
 In the event a solution cannot be achieved, the market will adjust non-priced parameters (i.e., uneconomic adjustments) or relax constraints to attain a solution.
 The awards and resulting prices of this solution are passed to the pricing run.
 The pricing run information of the potential uneconomic adjustments and/or constraint relaxation is retained because after solving the scheduling run, the amounts of the adjustments and relaxations are known.
 These instances are modeled in the pricing run with slack variables with a small range beyond the solution of the scheduling run in order to have room in the optimization of the pricing run to find a solution and produce binding prices.
 In the event uneconomic adjustments are made or constraints are relaxed, the relevant penalty prices are applied.

-The power balance penalty price in the market’s pricing run remain at $1,000/MWh under routine conditions and all other market constraint penalty prices will remain scaled to $1,000/MWh.
-The power balance penalty price to a $2,000/MWh pricing run price, and scale the rest of the market constraint penalty prices relative to $2,000/MWh, under specific conditions described below.
+The power balance penalty price in the market’s pricing run remains at $1,000/MWh under routine conditions and all other market constraint penalty prices will remain scaled to $1,000/MWh.
+The power balance penalty price increases to a $2,000/MWh pricing run price (the “hard” bid cap), and the rest of the market constraint penalty prices are scaled relative to $2,000/MWh, under specific conditions described below.
 Consequently, this assumes that under normal market conditions the shortage price signal sent by the power balance constraint relaxation price should be based on the $1,000/MWh soft energy bid cap.
 The market utilizes two sets of pricing parameters:

 Pricing parameters will be scaled to a $1,000/MWh power balance penalty price when both of the following conditions exist in any interval of the market horizon: